By Tim Lambert

 In 1492 the Spaniards discovered the new world.
 The end for the Aztec Empire came when the governor of Cuba sent an army under Hernan Cortes (1485-1547) to conquer Mexico.

 Cortes only had about 600 men yet he managed to conquer the Aztecs.
 The Spaniards had several advantages.
 They had guns.
 They also had horses (animals unknown to the Aztecs).
 The sight of a Spanish cavalry charge was terrifying.
-Also the Spanish had steel armour and weapons (steel was unknown to the Aztecs).
-Furthermore the Aztecs were handicapped by their unwillingness to kill the Spaniards.
-They wanted to capture, their enemies not kill them in battle, so they could be sacrificed later.
-Worse, the people the Aztecs ruled hated their masters.
-They were willing to join the Spaniards in order to destroy the Aztecs.
+Also the Spanish had steel armor and weapons (steel was unknown to the Aztecs).
+Worse, the people the Aztecs ruled hated their masters and many were willing to join the Spaniards in order to destroy the Aztecs.

 Then the governor of Cuba sent a force to Mexico to arrest Cortes.
 So Cortes went to the coast to meet them.
-Cortes managed to deal with this threat but meanwhile in Tenochtitlan Spanish soldiers provoked a rebellion when they tried to stop an important ceremony.
+Cortes managed to deal with this threat but meanwhile in Tenochtitlan Spanish soldiers provoked a rebellion.

-Cortes rushed back to Tenochtitlan and he found the Spaniards there besieged in their palace.
-Cortes made Motecuhzoma go out to talk to his people but they stoned him.
-The Conquistadors were forced to retreat from the city at night.
+Cortes rushed back to Tenochtitlan but the Conquistadors were forced to retreat from the city at night.
 So many Spaniards died in the retreat that they called it la noche triste (the night of sadness).
 However the Spaniards eventually reached the coast.

 Cortes gathered reinforcements then marched on Tenochtitlan again.
 When he reached lake Texcoco Cortes built boats and armed them with cannons.
 The boats then sailed across the lake to attack the city (which was built on an island).
 The Spaniards were also helped by smallpox, which broke out among the Aztecs.
 (The Spaniards brought European diseases to which the Aztecs and had no resistance).
 Eventually the Spaniards captured Tenochtitlan and burned it.